 Kelly Geraldine Malone is a journalist based in Winnipeg.
-She was a University of Toronto Munk School of Global Affairs Fellow in Global Journalism 2016-17.
+She worked for CBC Manitoba and was a University of Toronto Munk School of Global Affairs Fellow in Global Journalism 2016-17.

 Latest from Kelly Malone